Travel to Iraq; Is it safe to travel to Iraq?

-I was a fake, a fraud.
-I had become the guy that I used to call out online.
-This whole ‘every country in the world’ thing can get complicated, and a little competitive, and I was now as guilty as the people I accused.
-I had visited ‘Iraq’ before, but it was northern Iraq, Iraqi Kurdistan to be precise.
+Not really, no. Like I said, in some sense, I had visited ‘Iraq’ before, but it was northern Iraq, Iraqi Kurdistan to be precise.
 In essence, it’s a separate country, it had its own border, it’s own visa, its own government, and if there was a fair referendum, they’d be recognised as independent in the morning, and I knew all that but I went there, ticked by Iraq box and moved on.
 Deep down I knew it was false, I was lying to myself.
-I explain a little more about it here actually.
+So I travelled to the real Iraq to set the record straight.

-So here we were, in Baghdad.
+So here we were, our travel to Iraq was underway, and we were finally in Baghdad.
 Our legend of a guide, Adam, there every step of the way, along with his brother, Moussa, another top guy.
-We had a rough idea of our itinerary, but naturally, in Iraq everything is subject to security clearance, so it was time to find out definitely what was on the itinerary for the next 4 days.
+We had a rough idea of our itinerary, but naturally, in Iraq, everything is subject to security clearance, so it was time to find out definitely what was on the itinerary for the next 4 days.
 So the itinerary was set out as follows:

 Day 1: Baghdad: Al Tahir (Liberation) Square, Al Shaheed Martyrs Monument, Gates of Baghdad, The Golden Domes of Al-Khadimya Mosque